What is mortgage protection insurance, and do I need it?

 What is mortgage protection insurance?

-Mortgage protection insurance is a type of policy that helps to pay your monthly mortgage repayments if you can’t work due to illness, a serious injury or redundancy.
+Mortgage protection insurance is a type of policy that helps pay your monthly mortgage repayments if you can’t work due to illness, a serious injury or redundancy.
 Sometimes it’s called mortgage payment protection insurance (MPPI).

-After you’ve been out of work for a specified period, which is generally at least 30 days but can be up to 180 days, your insurance will pay you a set amount each month.
+| When? | Pays out after you’ve been out of work for a specified period - generally at least 30 days but can be up to 180 days |

-You may be able to get cover for your bills, too, which usually means the provider will pay 125% of your mortgage.
+| How much? | Pays out a set amount each month.
+Eg. You may be able to get cover for your bills, too, which could mean the provider will pay 125% of your mortgage |

-Furthermore, you’ll only receive payments for up to 12 months or until you return to work, depending on the policy.
+| How long? | You’ll only receive payments for 12 months to 24 months or until you return to work, depending on the policy |

 Your premiums are calculated based on your circumstances, including your age, salary, mortgage repayments and your job.